 4. Review regularly

-Remember the benchmarks we mentioned in point 2?
+Remember the benchmarks we mentioned in point 2 in our 5 key success factors for laboratory compliance list?
 Checking your new processes against those regularly can help to identify where the big wins have occurred.
 You can then use that knowledge when designing the next set of changes.
 It also can really help to boost team morale to share those improvements and show them that their hard work is paying off.
 Keep everybody on side if you can as they’ll work harder to think about and implement the changes if they see that (a) their work is being recognised and (b) they’re making their day-job easier.

 5. Use a database system to relieve the workload